MobilityOS/Mobility/Documents/Design/ReadMe.md

 - Kenji Mouri hopes to have an immersive experience for legacy x86-32 operating systems on modern hardware with the UEFI Class 3 firmware.
-- Kenji Mouri hopes to push the limits for ultra-lightweight emulators.
+- Kenji Mouri hopes to push the limits for ultra-lightweight system emulators.
 - Kenji Mouri hopes to provide a fallback solution that can make hardware vendors reduce legacy things easier and more reasonably, which he thinks can help the industry.